 Genuine Care

 I understand how risky it may feel to meet with a new therapist for the first time.
-I make this process as comfortable as possible by extending genuine acceptance and concern.
-Developing a trusting, collaborative relationship is my priority at the beginning of therapy.
-This means, I am open to learning from my clients and want to work collaboratively with them to establish treatment goals and plans.
+I make this process as comfortable as possible by extending genuine acceptance and grace.
+Developing a trusting, collaborative relationship is my priority at the beginning of therapy, and throughout.
+How I “show up” helps.
+I am down-to-earth, love to laugh, can admit when I am wrong, and am open to learning from my clients.

 Clinical Excellence